nchis09/BonoboFlow/README.md

       --in_fast5                  Path to input fast5 dirctory
       --outfile                   Path to output directory
       --ref_genome                reference sequence
+      --sample_id                 a csv file containing barcode_Ids and sample Ids

     Other arguments:
       --barcods                   barcods used during sequencing.
-The default barcoding kits are "EXP-NBD104 EXP-NBD114" --cpu                       cpus to used during the analyis. default is 8 --lowerlength               set the lower length for input reads filter (default: 150)
+The default barcoding kits are "EXP-NBD104 EXP-NBD114"
+      --cpu                       cpus to used during the analyis. default is 8 --lowerlength               set the lower length for input reads filter (default: 1000) --upperlength               set the upper length for input reads filter (default: 20000)

 ```